beet-software/dorm/docs/docs/reference/04-engine-capabilities.md

 replacement upserts. `pushAll` is sequential and has no atomicity guarantee.

-MongoDB filters support equality, escaped text-prefix matching, date/range conditions, ascending sort, and limits. `pull` and `pullAll` emit one initial read.
+MongoDB filters support equality, escaped text-prefix matching, date/range conditions, ascending/descending sort, limits, and offsets. `pull` and `pullAll` emit one initial read.
 The engine does not expose public transactions, change streams, aggregation, migrations, or native selector APIs.